bitschmidty/bitcoinops.github.io/_posts/en/newsletters/2020-08-05-newsletter.md

   [slides][rb slides])

-- **Chicago meetup discussion:** Anonymized participants discussed various Lightning Network attacks including Flood & Loot, fee blackmail, transaction pinning, preimage denial (see [Newsletter
+- **Chicago meetup discussion:** Anonymized participants discussed various Lightning Network attacks including flood and loot, fee blackmail, [transaction pinning][topic transaction pinning], preimage denial (see [Newsletter
   #95][news95 LN payment atomicity]) and time dilation (see [Newsletter
   #101][news101 LN time dilation]).
 In light of these various attacks of
   varying severities it was debated what current users should do to protect themselves on the Lightning Network and longer term what sufficient mitigations would be.
-Some solutions such as package relay, anchor outputs and rearchitecting the Bitcoin Core mempool are being worked on but more work is required at both the onchain layer and the Lightning layer in the coming months and years.
+Some solutions such as [package relay][topic package relay], [anchor outputs][topic anchor outputs] and rearchitecting the Bitcoin Core mempool are being worked on---but more work will be required at both the onchain layer and the Lightning layer in the coming months and years.
   ([transcript][chicago transcript])